espressopp/espressopp/doc/ug/tutorial.PolymerMelt.rst

 >>> mass     = 1.0
 >>> chain    = []

-|espp| provides a function that will return position and bond information of a random walk.
+ESPResSo++ provides a function that will return position and bond information of a random walk.
 You have to provide a start ID (particle id) and a starting position which we will get from the random position generator of the boundary condition object: